-Anybus IPconfig (HICP)
+C.2.5 Anybus IPconfig (HICP)

-The Anybus Communicator supports the HICP protocol used by the Anybus IPconfig utility from HMS, which can be downloaded free of charge from the HMS website.
+The Anybus Communicator supports the HICP protocol used by the Anybus IPconfig utility from HMS, which is included in the installer.
 This utility may be used to configure the network settings of any Anybus product connected to the network.
 Note that if successful, this will replace the settings currently stored in the configuration file ('ethcfg.cfg').